What are the benefits of the HUMAN BODY TEST?

 - and what you should work on to improve your fitness performance.

-This test might give you an answer to:
+These mobility tests might give you an answer to:

 - why you are not improving,

 - or you injure yourself all over again.

 I don't like to exercise, is HUMAN BODY TEST for me?

 You are a person who works the whole day and doesn’t like to exercise.
 Well, I tell you that it’s time to start doing at least basic exercises to maintain your health and avoid, for example, back pain.